BryonVerdone/nextjs-blog/README.md

-This is my personal site where I share my thoughs on various topics, projects and the technology and tools I use.
+This is my personal blog where I share my thoughs on various topics.
 This site is built using nextjs and tailwind

+You can find the live site at [myjsjourney.com](https://myjsjourney.com)